PierrunoYT/rubiks-cube-3d/README.md

 - **Smooth Animations**: 300ms smooth rotation animations with proper quaternion-based transforms
 - **Standard Color Scheme**: Red, Orange, White, Yellow, Green, Blue
 - **Full Controls**: Rotate any face clockwise or counter-clockwise
+- **Color Picker Tool**: Select colors and click on cube faces to customize them
+- **Move Tracking**: Displays move counter and enables solve functionality
 - **Scramble Function**: Randomize the cube with 20 moves
+- **Solve Function**: Automatically reverse all moves to return to the solved state
+- **Reset Function**: Smoothly restore cube to its initial state
 - **Interactive Camera**: Drag with mouse or use arrow keys to rotate the view
 - **Beautiful UI**: Modern, polished interface with glowing accents